 Non-administrator hospitals and non-administrator provider facilities are not contracting PPO providers or out-of-network providers, and are paid at 50% of reasonable and customary charges.
 Your coinsurance in these situations is 50% after your applicable deductible.
 Please keep in mind that receiving services from these providers could result in your out-of-pocket responsibility being significantly higher than if you had received services from a PPO provider or out-of-network provider.
-In order to determine if you are seeing a non-administrator provider, you should contact the BCBS IL customer service department by telephone at 1-888-873-2227.
+In order to determine if you are seeing a non-administrator provider, you should contact the BCBS customer service department by telephone at 1-888-873-2227.
 The representative will provide more information to you about the financial impact of utilizing non-administrator providers.
-If you are told your provider is out-of-network, specifically ask what your coinsurance will be.
 If you receive care from a non-administrator or out-of-network provider, you will be responsible for paying the balance of charges due to the provider.